Florida DUI Frequently Asked Questions

 A6.
 This is the "horizontal gaze nystagmus" test, a relatively recent development in DUI investigation.
 The officer attempts to estimate the angle at which the eye begins to jerk ("nystagmus" is medical jargon for a distinctive eye oscillation); if this occurs sooner than 45 degrees, it theoretically indicates a blood-alcohol concentration over .05%.
 The smoothness of the eye's tracking the penlight (or finger or pencil) is also a factor, as is the type of jerking when the eye is as far to the side as it can go.

 This field sobriety test has proven to be subject to a number of different problems, not the least of which is the non-medically trained officer's ability to recognize nystagmus and estimate the angle of onset.
 Because of this, and the fact that the test is not accepted by the medical community, it is not admissible in many states.
 In Florida, only a law enforcement officer specially trained can testify as to the results of the "horizontal gaze nystagmus" test; all officers can testify to your non-test behavior as they conduct this test.
 NOTE: Your arrest report will indicate nystagmus at maximum deviation - this is normal for everyone.
-Why the police list it is a mystery to me.
+Why the police list it is a mystery.

 Q7.
 Should I agree to take a breath test?
 What happens if I don't?